jonasschmidt/ex_json_schema/README.md

 ## TODO

+* Check for invalid references when resolving a schema
 * Return validation errors and not just a boolean
 * Add source code documentation
 * Write a proper README